forestryio/forestry.io/hugo/content/blog/better-content-management-for-gatsby.md

 draft: true

 ---
 Gatsby is one of the most flexible and most popular static site generators.
 You can use it to create Progressive Web Apps, hybrid applications and content-driven sites \[provide examples of cool apps built with Gatsby\].

-Once your Gatsby site uses any content that requires frequent changes (e.g. articles, products, announcements) it's likely that you'll need a CMS.
-Writers, marketers and clients tend to be uncomfortable with working directly in the codebase or with any mark-up language.
-To solve this problem most people go on the hunt for a CMS. \[Some data points on how many sites are using a CMS\] But, how often does it happen that you end up having to rewrite or restructure large parts of your site just to make it work with this new CMS.
-At  the very least you have to move your content files from your codebase over to the CMS.
-With more traditional CMS you might even have to move the entire code to the CMS.
+Once your Gatsby site uses any content that requires frequent changes (e.g. articles, products, announcements) it's likely that you'll be working with writers, marketers or for clients.
+These users tend to be uncomfortable with working directly in the codebase or with any mark-up language.
+To solve this problem most people go on the hunt for a CMS. \[Some data points on how many sites are using a CMS\] But, most CMS need you to follow their workflow, meaning you'll end up making all sorts of compromises along the way.
+The best case scenario your content files live with the third-party application in some database, far away from your codebase.
+The worst case scenario you have to move the entire code to the CMS and completely relearn how to build websites.

-We believe there's an easier way to give content writers a content management tool they can use without turning the entire workflow upside down.
-Forestry provides a non-invasive content management tool for your editors that integrates into your own workflow and tools with Git.
+There's an easier way to give content writers a content management tool without having to turn your entire workflow upside down.
+Forestry provides a non-invasive content management tool for your editors that integrates into your own workflow and tools, with Git.
 You won't even notice it's there unless you need it.

-#### _How to store content with Gatsby?_

-We've been closely watching the community around Gatsby and are happy to see that Markdown has become the format of choice to edit, update and store your content-heavy Gatsby site (see Gatsby’s [tutorial](https://www.gatsbyjs.org/tutorial/part-six/#transformer-plugins)).
-Separating content from the layout solves the problem of hunting for content hidden in-between obtrusive markup and enables editing with any code editor.
-We believe this is the most frictionless way to work with content from a developer's perspective.
-And we're not alone as most other static site generators use Markdown and the Gatsby team themselves embraces Markdown for managing content on [gatsbyjs.org](https://gatsbyjs.org).

-{{% tip %}} No worries, we also support other structured data formats.
-Available data formats are JSON, YAML and TOML and can be edited via Forestry easily. {{% /tip %}}

 #### _What exactly is the problem?_